cn-eugene/become-a-youtuber-week3/README.md

 Hello YouTuber friends!
 I'm Sensei Katie, and I'm so happy to have had you guys this week.
 As someone who has been on YouTube since 2010- I've seen todays stars at their beginnings.
 Low quality videos, uncomfortable shuffling behind the camera, awkward jokes.
-These Ninjas finished the hardest step, which was starting.

-Best, Sensei Katie K
+You, Ninjas, finished the hardest step; starting.
+Now its time to hone those skills and become a star yourself.